Appraised Value

 Appraisal is commonly used in the real estate industry to obtain a value of the property.
 The appraised value is used for a number of purposes: the local taxing authority will use an appraisal to determine your real estate tax liability, a potential buyer will use it to make an offer, a realtor will use it as a gauge to determine how much to price your property, and a lender will use it to determine how much money may be loaned to you.

-An appraiser is a licensed professional, trained and educated in determining the value of real estate.
 The most common method is the comparable sales approach.
 In this method, the appraiser will view the property through a physical inspection.
 The appraiser will note the physical condition of the property, its age the number of rooms, style, amenities and quality of building materials used.

 The appraiser will then research the immediate neighborhood to determine whether recent sales were conducted, obtain the purchase price for the recent sales, and compare the properties sold with the property being appraised.
 The appraiser will then add or deduct value based on the differences between the appraised property and the properties recently sold.